rusoto/rusoto/README.md

 ## Requirements

-Rust 1.13.0 or later is required.
+Rust 1.15.0 or later is required.

-On OS X and Windows, you may need to install the openssl runtime and headers to get the `rust-openssl` dependency to build.
-Instructions for that can be found [here](https://github.com/sfackler/rust-openssl#building).
+On Linux, OpenSSL is required.

 ## Installation